authelia/authelia/docs/content/en/integration/openid-connect/oauth-2.0-bearer-token-usage.md

 ## Authorization Endpoints

-A [registered OAuth 2.0 client](../../configuration/identity-providers/openid-connect/provider.md#clients) which is permitted to grant the `authelia.bearer.authz` scope is able to request users grant access to a token which can be used for the forwarded authentication flow integrated into a proxy (i.e. `access_control` rules) in place of the standard session cookie based authorization flow (which redirects unauthorized users) by utilizing [RFC6750: OAuth 2.0 Bearer Token Usage] authorization scheme norms (i.e. using the bearer scheme).
+A [registered OAuth 2.0 client](../../configuration/identity-providers/openid-connect/provider.md#clients) which is permitted to request the `authelia.bearer.authz` scope can request users grant access to a token which can be used for the forwarded authentication flow integrated into a proxy (i.e. `access_control` rules) in place of the standard session cookie-based authorization flow (which redirects unauthorized users) by utilizing [RFC6750: OAuth 2.0 Bearer Token Usage] authorization scheme norms (i.e. using the bearer scheme).

 _**Note:** these tokens are not intended for usage with the Authelia API, a separate exclusive scope (or scopes) and